alanryn/tako-developer-test/index.md

 - Set a tag of on the account of "vip".

-- Change the navigation in the `header.liquid` section file to check for vip logged-in customer:
+- Change the navigation in the `header.liquid` section file to check for vip logged-in customer (make change for desktop and mobile versions):
  {% raw %}
  ```
  {% assign menu-name = "main-menu" %}